fatihkutuk/BeeAlgorithm/README.md

                 int runtime = 30; // Algorithm can be run many times in order to see its robustness

-                //Func<double[], double> customTestFunction = BeeAlgorithmLibrary.Extentions.TestFunctions.Rastrigin; if u want test with global functions u can use extensions like this block
+                //Func&lt;double[], double> customTestFunction = BeeAlgorithmLibrary.Extentions.TestFunctions.Rastrigin; if u want test with global functions u can use extensions like this block
                 BeeAlgorithmLibrary.Extentions.Types.OptimizationType optimizationType = BeeAlgorithmLibrary.Extentions.Types.OptimizationType.Minimize; // if u want minimize the function use Minimize, if u want maximize function use Maximize

-                Func<double[], double> customTestFunction = BeeAlgorithmLibrary.Extentions.TestFunctions.Rastrigin; // if u want u can create your own test function
+                Func&lt;double[], double> customTestFunction = BeeAlgorithmLibrary.Extentions.TestFunctions.Rastrigin; // if u want u can create your own test function

                 BeeAlgorithmLibrary.BeeAlgorithm beeAlgorithm = new BeeAlgorithmLibrary.BeeAlgorithm(optimizationType, NP, maxCycle, limit, D, lb, ub, runtime,customTestFunction);
                 //BeeAlgorithmLibrary.BeeAlgorithm beeAlgorithm = new BeeAlgorithmLibrary.BeeAlgorithm(optimizationType, NP, maxCycle, limit, D, lb, ub, runtime); if u dont give custom test function it will run with default Sphere function